Please view these information tabs to learn about our Mechanical Clock Movement Restoration service

 When you have a clock that you like but its giving issues, this is the site for you.
 Together we can save the clock instead of getting rid of it.
 When people have a clock for a long time, and then get rid of it, it seems all they can think about is that clock.
 In other words when they have the clock, they do not think about it much.
 But when they get rid of it, it sticks in there brain they should have saved it.
 Whatever you decide to do is fine, but if you would like the clock to work this is the right site.

 Mechanical Clock Cleaning Service

-If you choose to send it in for a cleaning and inspection, we will assess what the movement needs and quote you for what further work should be done, if any.
-If you do not want to have any more work done on the movement despite our recommendations, or if it does not need any, we will oil it and send it back.
+If you choose to send it in for a cleaning and inspection, we will assess what the movement needs and quote for what further work should be done, if any.
+If not wanting to have any more work done on the movement despite our recommendations, or if it does not need any, we will oil it and send it back.